HACC2018/ohia.ai/machine_learning/README.md

   --help               Show this message and exit.
 ```

-In our experiements we resize the smaller dimension of image to 224 pixels.
+In our experiments we resize the smaller dimension of image to 224 pixels.
 This size produces a good tradeoff between having high resolution images and high accuracy and being able to process the images quickly.

 ## Datasets
 Deep learning is notorious for needing large amounts of data to perform well [1].
 Our models are trained on a number of different datasets: custom scraped data, [PlantNet](https://www.imageclef.org/lifeclef/2017/plant), [ImageNet](http://www.image-net.org/).
-See our data_collection directory for more details.
+See our `data_collection/README.md` for more details.

 ## Training